 1. What is a Faretta motion?

-A Faretta motion is a legal document that a criminal defendant files with the court for the purpose of representing himself in a criminal proceeding.
+A Faretta motion is a legal document that you file with the court for the purpose of representing yourself in a criminal proceeding.

 The name of the motion comes from a Supreme Court case, Faretta v.
 California.
-In that case, the court ruled that a criminal defendant has a constitutional right to waive his right to counsel and represent himself in a criminal matter.1
+In that case, the court ruled that a criminal defendant has a constitutional right to waive their right to counsel and represent themself in a criminal matter.1

 This right comes from both the Sixth Amendment and the Fourteenth Amendment to the United States Constitution.

-Note that an accused’s waiver of counsel is only allowed if it is made:
+Note that your waiver of counsel is only allowed if it is made:

 - knowingly,